Frolipon/mosaico/BADSENDER.md

 ## Updating the code

-Configuration can be made by creating a `.badsenderc` at the root of the project
+It should have a default config for dev already setup.
-See `.badsenderrc-example` for config detail.
+If you want to change some, create `.badsenderc` at the root of the project then fill with the values you want to overrride as described in the `.badsenderrc-example`

 those are the main developper commands: